Skip to main content

 College Preparatory Program

-Because many incarcerated men and women are not immediately prepared for college-level courses, the College Preparatory Program — offered through the Saint Louis University Prison Education Program — prepares them for future college experiences.
+Because many incarcerated men and women are not immediately prepared for college-level courses, the College Preparatory Program — offered through the Saint Louis University Prison Education Program — prepares them for college experiences.

 Saint Louis University Prison Education Program helps students advance to the Associate of Arts degree program inside the prison or prepares them to enter college upon release.

-By engaging work that is deeply rooted in the humanities, students in the College Preparatory Program work with SLU faculty members to develop collaborative learning, study and research skills needed to succeed in the college classroom.
+By engaging in work that is deeply rooted in the humanities, students in the College Preparatory Program work with SLU faculty members to develop collaborative learning, study and research skills needed to succeed in the college classroom.

 Incarcerated men and women enrolled in the College Preparatory Program take one non-credit class per university semester (two courses annually).
-The courses offered are in one of four areas: communication and technology, community and society, creative expression, and well-being.
+The courses are in one of four areas: communication and technology, community and society, creative expression, and well-being.

-Approximately 60 incarcerated students — one cohort in each of three facilities — participate in the College Preparatory Program.
+About 60 incarcerated students — one cohort in each of three facilities — participate in the College Preparatory Program.

 Since 2008, the SLU Prison Program has hosted: